Solopova, Dr Elizabeth

 Languages, Myths and History: An Introduction to the Linguistic and Literary background of J. R. R. Tolkien's Fiction (New York: North Landing Books, 2009)

-Key Concepts in Medieval Literature, Palgrave Key Concepts: Literature, E. Solopova and S. Lee (Basingstoke: Palgrave
+Key Concepts in Medieval Literature, Palgrave Key Concepts: Literature, E. Solopova and S. Lee (Basingstoke: Palgrave Macmillan, 2006)

-The Keys of Middle-earth: Discovering Medieval Literature through the Fiction of J. R. R. Tolkien, S. Lee and E. Solopova (Basingstoke: Palgrave Macmillan, 2005)
+The Keys of Middle-earth: Discovering Medieval Literature through the Fiction of J. R. R. Tolkien, S. Lee and E. Solopova (Basingstoke: Palgrave Macmillan, 2005) - A new edition is in planning!

 [editor] General Prologue to the Canterbury Tales on CD-ROM (Cambridge: Cambridge University Press, 2000)